The Libraries of the University of Florida form the largest information resource system in the state of Florida.

 Smathers Library holds the Latin American Collection and the Special and Area Studies Collections that include the University Archives, the PK Yonge Library of Florida History, Baldwin Library of Historical Children’s Literature, and the Rare Book Collection.

 Marston Science Library supports agriculture, engineering, mathematics, and the natural and physical sciences.
-The building also houses the Government Documents Department and the Map and Imagery Library.

 Architecture and Fine Arts Library (201 Fine Arts Building A) provides collections and services for architecture, fine arts, interior design, building construction, landscape architecture, and urban design.